-When this welder is mounted on a truck or trailer, it's frame must be electrically bonded to the metal frame of the vehicle.
-Use a #8 or larger copper wire connected between the machine grounding stud and the frame of the vehicle.
+When this welder is mounted on a truck or trailer, it's frame must be securely connected to the metal frame of the vehicle.

 Where this engine driven welder is connected to premises wiring such as that in your home or shop, it's frame must be connected to the system earth ground.
-See further connection instructions in the section entitled "Standby Power Connections", as well as the article on grounding in the latest National Electrical Code and the local code.
+See further connection instructions in the section entitled "Standby Power Connections", as well as the article on grounding in the latest U.S. National Electrical Code and the local code.

 In general, if the machine is to be grounded, it should be connected with a #8 or larger copper wire to a solid earth ground such as a metal water pipe going into the ground for at least ten feet and having no insulated joints, or to the metal framework of a building which has been effectively grounded.
-The National Electrical Code lists a number of alternate means of grounding electrical equipment.
-A machine grounding stud marked with the symbol (is provided on the front of the welder.
+The U.S. National Electrical Code lists a number of alternate means of grounding electrical equipment.
+A machine grounding stud marked with the symbol \bigoplus is provided on the front of the welder.